gravitational/teleport/docs/5.0/kubernetes-access.md

   kube_listen_addr: 0.0.0.0:3026
 ```

-To get quickly setup, we've a Helm chart that'll connect to the above root cluster.
+To get quickly setup, we provide a Helm chart that'll connect to the above root cluster.

 ```bash
 # Add Teleport Helm Repo